The Makhad Trust

 Working Journeys

 You can join one of the magical working journeys in Sinai by visiting the Makhad Trust website for information or by contacting Helen.
-The next working journey is to build a Dam in the high mountains near St Katherines in April 2017, led by Dick, one of our trustees.
+The next working journey is to build a Dam in the high mountains near St Katherines in April 2026 led by me.
 The dam will help to provide much needed water for 30 Bedouin families.
 This is an open journey for anyone to join.
 See the Makhad Trust website for more information.

 Retreats